 Select the AI Model:

-You can choose a specific model (e.g., Claude, Gemini, ChatGPT) or go with "Tess 5," which automatically picks a suitable unlimited model, or "Tess 5 Pro," which can choose from all models, even the ones that use credits, for more complex tasks.
-For a first analysis of a well-known book, "Tess 5" (unlimited) is usually enough.
+You can pick a specific model (like Claude, Gemini, ChatGPT) or use "Tess 5", which automatically chooses a suitable unlimited model, or "Tess 5 Pro", which can select from all models, including those that spend credits, for more complex tasks.
+For an initial analysis of a well-known book, "Tess 5" (unlimited) is usually enough.

 Asking Specific Questions:

-The AI, using RAG mode, will look in the document index for bits about "publication," "publisher," "volume," and "year" and give you the answer.
+The AI, using RAG mode, will search the document's index for the excerpts that have info about "publication," "publisher," "volume," and "year" and provide the answer.

 Requesting Summaries of Specific Parts:

-"Based on the PDF 'Dom Casmurro.pdf', create a summary of chapter 5."
+"Based on the PDF 'Dom Casmurro.pdf', generate a summary of chapter 5."

-The AI will find the section that matches chapter 5 and summarize it.
+The AI will find the part for chapter 5 and summarize it.

-Be Specific in Prompts: When interacting with documents, especially if there are several in the knowledge base, mention the file name in your request (e.g., "In the document 'RelatorioAnual.pdf', what was...").
+Be Specific in Prompts: When interacting with documents, especially if there are several in your knowledge base, mention the file name in your request (e.g.: "In the document 'RelatorioAnual.pdf', what was...").

-Think About the Document Structure (for RAG): Clear titles, related information close together, and good text organization help RAG mode find the most relevant parts.
+Consider Document Structure (for RAG): Clear headings, related info kept close together, and good text organization help RAG mode find the most relevant bits.

-Try Out Different AI Models: If an answer isn’t what you want, try switching the AI model.
+Try Different AI Models: If you don’t get a satisfying answer, try switching to a different AI model.
 Some are better at text analysis, others at data.
-"Tess 5 Pro" can help you pick a more robust model if you need it.
+"Tess 5 Pro" can help you pick a more robust model if needed.

-Start with Unlimited Models: For most daily tasks, "Tess 5" (which uses unlimited models) is a great pick.
-If you need more power or accuracy for something specific, you can switch to a more advanced model for that interaction.
+Start With Unlimited Models: For most daily stuff, "Tess 5" (which uses unlimited models) is a great pick.
+If you need more power or precision for something specific, you can switch to a more advanced model just for that interaction.

-Limit for Deep Learning: As a general rule, think about using Deep Learning mode for documents up to about 10-20 pages.
-For bigger volumes, RAG is usually a better fit.
+Limit for Deep Learning: As a general tip, try to use Deep Learning mode for documents up to about 10-20 pages.
+For bigger stuff, RAG is usually the way to go.

-Check the Knowledge Base: You can view and manage the added documents by clicking the option to see the knowledge base.
-[IMAGEM AQUI - Tela mostrando a lista de documentos na Base de Conhecimento]
+Check the Knowledge Base: You can view and manage all added documents by clicking the option to see the knowledge base.
+[IMAGE HERE - Screen showing the list of documents in the Knowledge Base]

-The same document processing principles (Deep Learning and RAG) apply when you use documents to train or give context to AI Agents in AI Studio.
-For example, when you add documents to an agent’s knowledge base, it’ll typically use RAG-like logic.
-If you use a "Extract Document Content" step within an agent’s flow, it'll act more like Deep Learning, putting the content into that step’s specific context window.
-This is a big topic that can be explored in more detail.
+The same document processing principles (Deep Learning and RAG) apply when you use documents to train or provide context for AI Agents in AI Studio.
+For example, when you add documents to an agent's knowledge base, it usually leverages a logic similar to RAG.
+If you use an "Extract Document Content" step inside an agent's flow, the behavior is more like Deep Learning, injecting the content into the context window of that specific step.
+This is a deep topic that can be explored further.

-The feature that lets you add documents to the AI Copilot knowledge base in Tess AI totally changes how you interact with artificial intelligence.
-By understanding which file types are supported, the ins and outs of the web scraper, and—most importantly—the difference and use cases for Deep Learning and RAG context modes, you can pull out valuable info, get better and more personalized answers, and really make the most of the knowledge in your own files.
-Try it out, tweak the settings, and discover the endless potential of having an AI that really gets your world.
+The feature of adding documents to the AI Copilot knowledge base in Tess AI changes the way you interact with artificial intelligence.
+By understanding the supported file types, the web scraper nuances, and—most importantly—the difference and uses for Deep Learning and RAG context modes, you can extract valuable info, get more accurate and personalized answers, and really tap into the knowledge within your own files.
+Try it out, tweak your settings, and see the unlimited potential of having an AI that gets your world.